GoogleCloudPlatform/cloudml-samples/sklearn/iris/README.md

 ### Install required packages for training in local environment.
-In order to run the sample in your local enviroment, you need to run the following commands to install required python packages.
+In order to run the sample in your local enviroment, you need to run the following command to install required python packages.
 ```
 pip install -r requirements.txt
 ```